OctopusDeploy/blog/blog/2022-q1/jenkins-security/index.md

 [As December 2021 reminded us](https://octopus.com/blog/octopus-deploy-log4j-response), software vulnerabilities can come to light at any time.
 Software providers not only update their applications to fix bugs or add new features, but also to remove security exploits.

-[Jenkins have a security advisories page](https://www.jenkins.io/security/advisories/)to help you stay informed about vulnerabilities for their platform.
+[Jenkins have a security advisories page](https://www.jenkins.io/security/advisories/) to help you stay informed about vulnerabilities for their platform.
 It’s still a good idea, however, to keep your instance updated, including its plugins.

 To check for updates in Jenkins: